-- Next, measure out about 100mls or a cup full of your favorite bleach cup, after which you pour an into the toilet bowl.
+- Next, measure out about 100mls or a cup full of your favorite bleach cup, after which you pour it into the toilet bowl.

 - In case you do not have bleaching, the agent doesn’t worry.
 You can use products likely available in your house: vinegar and baking powder.

-- Sprinkle a generous amount of baking powder on the toilet bowl and make sure it gets to all corners of the toilet bowl, especially under the ring.
+- Sprinkle a generous amount of baking powder on the toilet bowl and ensure it gets to all corners, especially under the ring.

 Things to Consider

-- Turn off the valve of the pipe supplying the toilet and flush the bathroom multiple times.
-This ensures the toilet bowl becomes free of water, allowing for scrubbing of areas that are usually below the water.
+- Turn off the valve of the toilet pipe and flush the bathroom multiple times.
+This ensures the toilet bowl becomes free of water, allowing for scrubbing areas usually below the water.

-- If possible, do not use solid toilet fresheners without clip-on suspenders as there is a risk of the chemical compounds in the fresheners degrading some components of the toilet.
+- If possible, do not use solid toilet fresheners without clip-on suspenders, as there is a risk of the chemical compounds degrading some toilet components.

-- In case you observe water dripping from the side of the toilet bowl, use your local repair agent or use the manufacturer’s manual to replace the toilet rubber flapper.
+- If you observe water dripping from the side of the toilet bowl, use your local repair agent or the manufacturer’s manual to replace the toilet rubber flapper.

-In case their kids or companion animals in your house, ensure you use pet friendly or children friendly toilet fresheners.
+If their kids or companion animals are in your house, ensure you use pet-friendly or children-friendly toilet fresheners.

-When doing a thorough cleaning, remember to remove the toilet freshener and ensure it doesn’t come into contact with the bleaching agent.
+When thoroughly cleaning, remember to remove the toilet freshener and ensure it doesn’t come into contact with the bleaching agent.

-Ensure the bleaching agent never come into contact with ammonia as a dangerous chemical reaction can occur with the release of poisonous fumes.
+Ensure the bleaching agent never come into contact with ammonia, as a dangerous chemical reaction can occur by releasing poisonous fumes.

 How to prevent the formation of a black ring on a toilet bowl

-Finding out what causes black ring in toilet bowl is an important step but knowing how to get rid of the black circle is even crucial.
+Finding out what causes the black ring in the toilet bowl is an important step but knowing how to get rid of the black circle is even more crucial.
 They say prevention is better than cure.
 Therefore, preventing the formation of a black ring is essential.

-If you are like me, you want your toilet bowl to be free from black ring every time without the regular vigorous task of scrubbing; there are some ways of ensuring that your toilet is always sparkling clean.
-The detergent manufactures have come up with a product term toilet fresher.
+If you are like me, you want your toilet bowl to be free from black rings every time without the regular vigorous scrubbing; there are some ways of ensuring that your toilet is always sparkling clean.
+The detergent manufacturers have come up with a product termed toilet fresher.

 A very efficient product that every household should put on their shopping list.